shellicar/cosmos-query-builder/packages/cosmos-query-builder/README.md

 # @shellicar/cosmos-query-builder

-> A type-safe query builder for [Azure Cosmos DB for NoSQL](https://docs.microsoft.com/en-us/azure/cosmos-db/nosql/) with fluent API
+> A type-safe query builder for [Azure Cosmos DB for NoSQL](https://docs.microsoft.com/en-us/azure/cosmos-db/nosql/)

 > **Note**: This library is for Azure Cosmos DB for NoSQL (formerly SQL API).
 For MongoDB API, see [Azure Cosmos DB for MongoDB](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb/).